 The Fellowship award is $4,000.
 The awards are not tax exempt.
 Recipients are responsible for all tax implications.
 Recipients are required to complete all paperwork with EJF and submit certifying information from their summer organization prior to distribution of the grant award.
 EJF reserves the right to request repayment should a recipient not meet the eligibility requirements during the grant period.

 - Full time 1Ls and 2Ls and part-time 1, 2, and 3Ls are eligible to apply.

-- Applicants must volunteer at least 12 hours with EJF in academic year 2011-2012.
-At least SIX of those hours must be done with the Off-Campus Canvassing committee.
+- Applicants must volunteer at least 10 hours with EJF in academic year 2014-2015.
+At least 5 of those hours must be done with a committee.

-- Prior EJF recipients are eligible to receive grants this year, however, they are required to volunteer 22 total hours this academic year (this number includes the ten (10) “repayment hours” that must be completed by 2011-2012 grant recipients).
+- Prior EJF recipients are eligible to receive grants this year; however, they are required to volunteer 15 total hours this academic year (this number includes the 5 “repayment hours” that must be completed by 2013-2014 grant recipients).